RemiSirdata/online-server-availability-notify/README.md

 # online-server-availability-notify
-Notify on slack when new servers are available
+Notify on slack when new servers are availables on online.net

+### Usage

+go build
+./online-server-availability-notify -token=[SLACK_TOKEN]